khilang/khi/reference.md

 </details>

-### Composition
+### Compound

-A *composition* is a [structure](#structure) corresponding to a textual composition of data structures.
+A *compound* is a [value](#value) corresponding to a "textual" composition of data structures.
 It consists of a sequence of elements.
-An *element* is either a [structure](#structure) or a space indicator.
-Markup is the prime example of a data structure represented by a composition.
+An *element* is either a [value](#value) or a space separator.
+Markup is the prime example of a data structure represented by a compound.

 ### Tuple

 Some data structures consist of multiple substructures.
-Tuples and patterns are used to specify such structures. *Constructor notation* is intended to make structures encoded as tuples and patterns easier to read and write.
+Tuples and tagged values are used to specify such structures. *Constructor notation* is intended to make structures encoded as tuples and tagged tuples easier to read and write.
 Constructor notation can be used anywhere an expression is expected.

 - Tuples can be expressed without square brackets.
 - Text expressions can easily be delimited.

-In constructor notation, expressions are delimited by diamonds `<>`.
-If the first expression is a pattern with zero arguments, the trailing expressions become the arguments of that pattern.
+In tuple notation, expressions are delimited by diamonds `:` with surrounding whitespace.
+If the first expression is an empty tagged tuple, the following expressions become the arguments of that tag.
 Otherwise, the expressions form a tuple.

 It is recommended, for sakes of readability, to only use constructor notation to separate shorter values on a single line.
 The last value may span multiple lines.